kamigerami/iot17/C++-programmering/c++_inlamning_Cloud/README.md

 In the setId() method I create a random ID in the range of 1-100 and push it into a vector<int> and also check so the ID is available (not inside the vector already) using the std::find method.

 I use a lot of vectors<string> and <int> to push_back information in to them when user adds new components.

+I made the vectors extern ( I could have used pointers or static members instead and there is improvements to be done when time allows)

 The reason I chose a vector (instead of a list) is because of it using contiguous memory.